danielfdickinson/image-handling-mod-hugo-dfd/exampleSite/content/post/test-thumbnails-1/index.md

 {{< figure class="responsive-figure thumbnail-figure" thumbnails=true title="Figure 1: Differences between markdown figures and figure shortcode" src="screenshot.png" alt="Screenshot of a web page with an aqua theme" caption="For a figure caption can be different than alt text">}}

-{{< figure class="responsive-figure thumbnail-figure" thumbnails=true title="Figure 2: Using alt text as caption with full image" src="backgarden-tulips+rocks.png" alt="Photo of a rock garden with tulips and rust-coloured plants">}}
+{{< figure class="responsive-figure thumbnail-figure" thumbnails=true title="Figure 2: Using alt text as caption with full image" src="backgarden-tulips+rocks.png" alt="Photo of a rock garden with tulips and rust-coloured plants" link="/post">}}

-{{< figure class="responsive-figure thumbnail-figure" thumbnails=true title="Figure 3: Using alt text as caption with full image" src="cappy-on-bed.jpeg" alt="Yorkshire Terrier Poodle cross (dog) curled up on a duvet and looking towards camera">}}
+{{< figure class="responsive-figure thumbnail-figure" thumbnails=true title="Figure 3: Using alt text as caption with full image" src="cappy-on-bed.jpeg" alt="Yorkshire Terrier Poodle cross (dog) curled up on a duvet and looking towards camera" link="/post/testimage3">}}